Chassis > Rear wheel bearings change on Austin Mini

 Originally, the bearings mounted on the rear hubs of Minis were ball bearings.
 Then, they were replaced by tapered roller bearings.
 Ball bearings are no longer sold by Mini parts suppliers.
 However, you can mount tapered roller bearings on your Mini regardless of its year of manufacture.

-We decided to invest in ''Genuine'' quality wheel bearings (Timken) because we had a bad experience with ''adaptable'' ones.
-Once the adaptable bearings were fitted, the hub did not turn freely.
+We decided to invest in ''Genuine'' quality wheel bearings (Timken) because we had a bad experience with ''aftermarket'' ones.
+Once the aftermarket bearings were fitted, the hub did not turn freely.

-We decided to invest in ''Genuine'' quality wheel bearings (Timken) because we had a bad experience with ''adaptable'' ones.
-Once the adaptable bearings were fitted, the hub did not turn freely.
+We decided to invest in ''Genuine'' quality wheel bearings (Timken) because we had a bad experience with ''aftermarket'' ones.
+Once the aftermarket bearings were fitted, the hub did not turn freely.

-Each time a stub axle pin is removed, always reinstall a new pin.
+Each time a rear hub split pin is removed, always fit a new pin.

-Each time a stub axle pin is removed, always reinstall a new pin.
+Each time a rear hub split pin is removed, always fit a new pin.

 Required Tools